r-barnes/dggridR/README.md

 Installation
 ------------

-dggridR is being reviewed for CRAN.
+dggridR is available from CRAN via:

+    install.packages('dggridR')

-If you want it now, or prefer your code to be as up-to-date as possible, you can install it using:
+If you want your code to be as up-to-date as possible, you can install it using:

     library(devtools) #Use `install.packages('devtools')` if need be
     install_github('r-barnes/dggridR', vignette=TRUE)